Tyler+Eddy+photo.jpg

 Alannah Wudrick

-Alannah is a PhD Student in Fisheries Science at The Fisheries & Marine Institute, Memorial University.
-For her PhD research, Alannah is investigating fisheries impacts on sharks in Ecuador.
+Alannah is a PhD Candidate in Fisheries Science at The Fisheries & Marine Institute, Memorial University.
+Alannah is investigating fisheries impacts on sharks in Ecuador.
+Alannah is co-supervised by Prof. Aaron MacNeil, Dalhousie University.

 Alannah’s research interests include using models to project ecosystem responses to climate change to help inform fisheries management policies.